 Ingredients

 This easy homemade vanilla ice cream is made with just three ingredients!
 It seriously doesn’t get any easier than that.
+Find full ingredient amounts in the recipe card below.
 (Links are affiliate links and I earn a small commission from qualifying purchases.)

-- Heavy Cream: I recommend using heavy cream or manufacturing cream over whipping cream, when possible.
+- Heavy cream: I recommend using heavy cream or manufacturing cream instead of whipping cream.
 Heavy cream and manufacturing cream have the most fat, which produces a better flavor and texture.
 You can definitely use whipping cream if that’s what you have, but when given the choice, I always recommend heavy cream.

-- Vanilla Flavor: you can add the vanilla flavor to your no-churn ice cream with vanilla bean, vanilla paste, or vanilla extract.
+- Vanilla flavor: You can add vanilla flavor to your no-churn ice cream with a vanilla bean, vanilla paste, or vanilla extract.
 Any one of them will work!
-I love the strong vanilla flavor a vanilla bean gives to the ice cream, but use whatever is available to you.
+I love the strong vanilla flavor a vanilla bean gives the ice cream, but use whatever is available to you.
 If you are adding a lot of mix-ins, I suggest using vanilla extract — it’s cheaper, and the flavor will likely get overshadowed by your additional ingredients, anyhow.

 Equipment

-- Ice Cream Scoop: for serving of course!
-An ice cream scoop makes it so easy to portion the ice cream out in perfect rounded scoops.
+- Ice cream scoop: Use an ice cream scoop to portion the ice cream out in perfectly rounded scoops.

-- Ice Cream Storage Container: an ice cream storage container keeps the ice cream fresh in the freezer.
-I have this set, and can personally vouch that the containers are amazing.
+- Ice cream storage container: To keep your ice cream fresh, store it properly.
+I have this ice cream storage container set, and can personally vouch that the containers are amazing.
 If you don’t have one, you can store it in a tightly wrapped loaf pan instead.

 🍦More irresistible ice creams